ethereum/EIPs/EIPS/eip-cliquey.md

 The following changes were introduced over Clique EIP-225 and should be discussed briefly.

-* Cliquey introduces a **`MIN_WAIT`** period for out-of-turn blocks to be published which is not present for Clique.
-This addresses the issue of out-of-turn blocks often getting pushed into the network too fast causing a lot of short reorganizations and in rare cases the network to come to an halt.
-By holding back out-of-turn blocks, this allows in-turn validators to seal blocks even under non-optimal networking conditions, such as high network latency or validators with unsynchronized clocks.
+* Cliquey introduces a **`MIN_WAIT`** period for out-of-turn block to be published which is not present for Clique.
+This addresses the issue of out-of-turn blocks often getting pushed into the network too fast causing a lot of short reorganizations and in some rare cases causing the network to come to a halt.
+By holding back out-of-turn blocks, Cliquey allows in-turn validators to seal blocks even under non-optimal network conditions, such as high network latency or validators with unsynchronized clocks.
 * To further strengthen the role of in-turn blocks, an authority should continue to publish in-turn blocks even if an out-of-turn block was already received on the network.
-This prevents in-turn validators to be hindered from publishing their block and potential network problems, such as reorganizations or the network getting stuck.
+This prevents in-turn validators being hindered from publishing their block and potential network problems, such as reorganizations or the network getting stuck.
 * Additionally, the **`DIFF_INTURN`** was increased from `2` to `3` to avoid situations where two different chain heads have the same total difficulty.
 This prevents the network from getting stuck by making in-turn blocks significantly more _heavy_ than out-of-turn blocks.
 * The **`SIGNER_LIMIT`** was removed from block sealing logic and is only required for voting.
-This allows the network to continue sealing blocks even if all but one validators are offline.
+This allows the network to continue sealing blocks even if all but one of the validators are offline.
 The voting governance is not affected and still requires signer majority.
 * The block period should be less strict and slightly randomized to mimic mainnet conditions.
 Therefore, it is slightly randomized in the uniform range of `[-BLOCK_PERIOD/4, BLOCK_PERIOD/4]`.
 With this, the average block time will still hover around **`BLOCK_PERIOD`**.
 * The block time-stamp no longer requires to be greater than the parent block time plus the **`BLOCK_PERIOD`**.
 We propose a simple sanity check on the time-stamp to be greater than the parent time stamp to be sufficient here.

-Finally, without changing any consensus logic, we propose the ability to specify an initial list of validators at genesis configuration. without tampering with the `extraData`.
+Finally, without changing any consensus logic, we propose the ability to specify an initial list of validators at genesis configuration without tampering with the `extraData`.

 ## Test Cases